 - 1 Vanilla pod or 1 tsp.
 Vanilla extract or paste

-- In a saucepan over medium heat, add both ingredients and bring to a gentle boil, stirring occasionally or until the sugar has fully dissolved.
+- In a saucepan over medium heat, add the water and sugar and bring to a gentle boil, stirring occasionally or until the sugar has fully dissolved.

 - Remove from heat and allow to cool.

-- Store in airtight jar, can be kept in the refrigerator for up to 2 - 3 weeks.
+- Store in airtight jar, can be kept in the refrigerator for up to a week.

-- Add your favorite fruit, herb or spice to the syrup mixture and continue as above, reduce heat and allow to simmer or mellow for about 5 - 8 minutes (depending on the flavor your using), Sieve if necessary, allow to cool and store as directed above.
+- Add your favorite fruit, herb or spice to the basic simple syrup mixture and continue as above, reduce heat and allow to simmer or mellow for about 5 - 8 minutes (depending on the flavor your using), sieve if necessary, allow to cool and store as directed above.

 Will keep in an airtight container for 4 - 7 days in the refrigerator.
 To make a thicker simple syrup, increase the amount of sugar to 2 cups so that your ratio is 1:2 (1 cup of water and 2 cups of sugar).